Wednesday, February 29, 2012

 But, anyway, what can we do with this principle today – the idea that we live in a universe that is fundamentally a “mental construct” of some kind?

-Well, the implications are many.
+Well, the implications are profound.
 This idea of mental constructs has generated thousands of New Age books, or greater or lesser quality.
 Take the recent mega-bestseller “The Secret,” for example.
 This book suggests that anyone can have anything he or she wants – including fabulous wealth – if they only realize that everything is ultimately mental, and that we can shape our own reality with our thoughts.

 No doubt, tens of thousands of people who read The Secret gave it their best shot – they tried to visualize and conjure up stacks of cash for themselves, maybe a Cadillac or a new Porsche, or a nice new home – only to find out that these material objects don’t seem to materialize quite as readily as the theory suggests they should.